brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 | Dedicated Team | Collective effort |

 ::: notes
-- At the bottom we see one of the main problems here
+- Now this looks very clear cut, which is never the case with these things.
-- The DAS is basically a SaaS, but it's usually not owned by one team
+- But a platform is usually opt in, loosely coupled, customizable and self served with dedicated support.
-- Usually it's a collaborative effort, which means it often gets neglected
+- Where as a Delivery Automation System is typically enabled by default, tightly coupled with the tools and hard to customize.
-- The platform could be used as a Delivery Automation System by relying only on the Default Pipeline
+- But at the bottom we see one of the main problems here
-- Which should "just work" for most teams.
+- The DAS is basically a SaaS, but it's usually not owned by one team, instead it's often a collaborative effort which means it tends to acquire a lot of technical debt.
 :::